-When you write a letter of dispute to a credit bureau requesting validation of a debt that you know is inaccurate, you expect the legally-required investigation to support your claim.
+When you write a letter of dispute to a credit bureau regarding a listing that you know is inaccurate, you expect the legally-required investigation to support your claim.
 Unfortunately, that is not always the case.
 Evidently, the claims investigation process is often rushed, sometimes resulting in an erroneous listing continuing to be reported as accurate.

 Thankfully, if you believe a credit bureau is negligent in the handling of your dispute, you have the legal right to sue them and have your case decided by a jury…but only if you do this:

 As reported by CreditCards.com, within 30 to 60 days of your online purchase of a credit report from a credit bureau, you need to send them a letter opting out of the binding arbitration clause in the fine print.
 If you do not do this, then you are waiving your right to have a case against them decided by a jury, if and when you believe they are negligent in their handling of your claim.
 (You are also waiving your right to join a class-action lawsuit against them.)